Case Study · Senior Capstone, Spring 2022

 • Background information

-Note on the artifact: The original persona document leaned on demographic framing — gendered photos, urban/rural labels, relationship status — that 2022-era persona conventions encouraged but that didn't earn its place analytically.
-The redesigned cards above keep what's actually research-derived (age range, occupation, behavioral category, and the Needs / Obstacles / Wants synthesis) and drop what wasn't.
+Note: The original persona document leaned on demographic framing such as gendered photos, urban/rural labels, relationship status - things that 2022-era persona conventions encouraged but that didn't earn its place analytically for this particular project.
+The redesigned cards above keep what's actually research-derived (age range, occupation, behavioral category, Needs / Obstacles / Wants synthesis) and drop what wasn't.

 03 / Frameworks & Refinement